Our program provides many options for optimal success.

 THE 12 STEP PROGRAM

 12 Step meetings are offered and encouraged.
-We will expose you thoroughly to the 12 Step Program while you are in treatment at Resurgence (along with exposure to other addiction support group options).
-You may choose to “work the steps” with a sponsor, or during your individual sessions with experienced counselors.
+We will immense you in to the 12 Step Program while you are in treatment at Resurgence, along with exposure to other addiction support group options.
+You may choose to “work the steps” with a sponsor or during your individual sessions with experienced counselors.

-The term “12 Step” is used to refer to a number of programs that are substance specific (Narcotics Anonymous, Marijuana Anonymous, Cocaine Anonymous etc.) which are based on the 12 Step principles of Alcoholics Anonymous (A.A.).
-Alcoholics Anonymous in the U.S. and Canada alone consists of millions of members that make up a support network known as “The Fellowship”.
+The term “12 Step” is used to refer to a number of programs that are substance specific, such as Narcotics Anonymous, Marijuana Anonymous, Cocaine Anonymous etc., and are based on the 12 Step principles of Alcoholics Anonymous (A.A.).
+Alcoholics Anonymous, in the U.S. and Canada alone, consists of millions of members that make up a support network known as “The Fellowship”.

-A.A. had its beginnings in 1935 at Akron, Ohio, as the outcome of a meeting between Bill W., a New York stockbroker, and Dr. Bob S., an Akron surgeon.
+A.A. was started in 1935 in Akron, Ohio, after a meeting between Bill W., a New York stockbroker, and Dr. Bob S., an Akron surgeon.
 Both had been alcoholics and were dissatisfied with the current approaches to recovery.
-Bill was successful in finding some personal recovery yet saw that many of his peers were unable to achieve abstinence.
+Bill was successful in his personal recovery, but saw that many of his peers were unable to achieve abstinence.

 Bill emphasized that alcoholism was a malady of mind, emotions and body.
 He had learned this from Dr. William D. Silkworth of Towns Hospital in New York, where Bill had often been a patient.
-Though a physician, Dr. Bob had not known alcoholism to be a disease.
-Responding to Bill’s convincing ideas, he soon got sober, never to drink again.
-The founding spark of A.A. had been struck.
+Though a physician, Dr. Bob had not believed alcoholism to be a disease.
+It was in response to Bill’s ideas that Bob gained sobriety, never to drink again, and A.A. was born.

 Early in 1939, the Fellowship published its basic textbook, Alcoholics Anonymous.
-The text, written by Bill, explained A.A.’s philosophy and methods, the core of which was the now well-known Twelve Steps of recovery.
+The text, written by Bill, explained A.A.’s philosophy and methods, the core of which was the now well-known 12 Steps of recovery.
 The book was also reinforced by case histories of some thirty recovered members.
-From this point, A.A.’s development was rapid.
+From this point forward, A.A.’s growth was rapid.

 The later editions added new personal experiences.
 It is asserted that through study and the telling of the journeys of others in recovery, one can gain the personal insights necessary to follow in the paths of those before them and find wellness.

-Twelve Steps and Twelve Traditions (192 pages) AKA “The 12 and 12” was published in 1953, and contains a detailed description of both the 12 Steps themselves, and the 12 Traditions which are the belief tenets of the organization.
+12 Steps and 12 Traditions (192 pages), AKA “The 12 and 12,” was published in 1953, and contains a detailed description of both the 12 Steps themselves, and the 12 Traditions which are the belief tenets of the organization.

-Our 12 Step rehab program at Resurgence does not require newcomers to accept in totality the 12 Steps as written, and encourages exploration and interpretation of the concepts contained within.
-The use of the term “God” and “Higher Power” is particularly open for discussion, and substituted terms / concepts are encouraged for contemplation.
+Our 12 Step rehab program at Resurgence does not require newcomers to accept in totality the 12 Steps as written, rather encourages exploration and interpretation of the concepts contained within.
+The use of the term “God” and “Higher Power” is particularly open for discussion, and substituted terms and concepts are encouraged for contemplation.

-AA philosophy does hold that alcoholism is a progressive illness, and cannot be cured, but can be arrested, and total abstinence from alcohol is the only way to stop the progression.
+A.A. philosophy does hold that alcoholism is a progressive illness, and cannot be cured, but can be suppressed, and total abstinence from alcohol is the only way to stop the progression.